windnode/WindNODE_ABW/docs/land_eligibility.rst

 The further expansion and repowering of existing plants plays an important role in the transformation of the energy system in the region :cite:`MULE2019`.

-Wind turbines are privileged according to §35 BauGB :cite:`BWE2019`.
-However, it is necessary to consider important concerns such as nature and resident protection as well as the control of wind energy planning by designating so-called concentration areas in regional and land use plans with preclusive effects in the remaining planning area.
+Wind turbines are privileged according to §35 BauGB.
+However, it is necessary to consider important concerns such as nature and resident protection as well as the control of wind energy planning by designating so-called concentration areas in regional and land use plans with preclusive effects in the remaining planning area :cite:`BWE2019`.
 In the ABW region, it is the responsibility of the regional planning authority (*Regionale Planungsgemeinschaft Anhalt-Bitterfed-Wittenberg*) to designate such priority areas (VR/EG, German:
 Vorrang-/Eignungsgebiete), the *Teilplan Wind ABW 2018* can be found in :cite:`ABW2018a`.
 The planning area